alexisss01/sql-EDA-project-sales-analysis/README.md

 * Cleaned and standardised data
 * Star schema design
-* Suitable for BI, ad-hoc SQL, and analytical exploration
+* Suitable for BI and analytical exploration

 This ensures the focus of the project remains on **analysis and insight**, rather than data preparation.